 There are also deck design variations available for both stringer and block designs.

 Who knew pallets could be so complicated?Outdoor DIY Pallet Projects For Your Manufactured Home

 The most popular frames used for pallets is the 2-way-entry and the 4-way-entry.
 The entry counts refer to the number of openings on the sides of the pallet.
 A 2-way-entry pallet only has 2 places for a forklift to insert its arms in order to move it.
 A 4-way-entry has 4 opening, 2 on each side.

 Since different types of pallet frames are used for various weight loads and stacking needs there are a variety of designs available.

-Pallets have various deck designs as well.
-The open board and closed board deck are the two most popular designs.
 Open boarded pallets have a space between them and closed decks do not.
 It’s similar to building a deck onto your home, open decking allows water to flow between the boards and closed decking does not.